Top 10 Best Smartwatch Apps for Designers

 Stay hydrated, folks!

-Any designer that’s big on productivity must have heard about the excellent Pomodoro method.
+Any designer who is prominent in productivity must have heard about the excellent Pomodoro method.

 In short, working with Pomodoro means that you work in 25-minute intervals.
 During this time (measured by the countdown on the screen of your smartwatch), you do nothing but work on just one particular task, e.g. designing a header for a client's social media channel.